-The Schedules, as amended, the Statement of Financial Affairs and the operating reports reflect Debtor's financial information as of the date of the filing of the Bankruptcy Petition and thereafter.
-The identity and fair market value of the estate's assets are listed in Schedule B, filed with the Voluntary Petition.
-The liquidation value analysis reflects that creditors would receive no more than 0.00% of their claims in a Chapter 7 distribution.
+The Schedules and Statement of Financial Affairs, as amended, as well as the operating reports reflect Debtor's financial information as of the date of the filing of the Bankruptcy Petition and thereafter.
+The identity and fair market value of the estate's assets are listed in Schedule A/B, filed with the Voluntary Petition.
+The liquidation value analysis reflects that unsecured creditors would receive no more than 0.00% of their claims in a Chapter 7 distribution.

 Debtor's post-petition Monthly Operating Reports have been filed.
-The most recent operating report filed since the commencement of the Debtor's bankruptcy case was for the period ending on February 28, 2017.
+The most recent operating report filed since the commencement of the Debtor's bankruptcy case was for the period ending on May 31, 2017.
 Monthly Operating Reports are available in the Bankruptcy Court's legal docket.
 Creditors and parties in interest may review the Court's docket in order to make a fully informed decision when voting for the proposed plan herein provided by Debtor.

-A Summary of Post-Petition Operating Reports filed up to February 28 2017 is attached to this Disclosure Statement as Exhibit B.
+A Summary of Post-Petition Operating Reports filed up to May 31, 2017 is attached to this Disclosure Statement as Exhibit B.